fsmoothy/fsmoothy/README.md

 });
 ```

-### StateMachineEntity
+### StateMachine Parameters

-Let's take a look at the `StateMachineEntity` function.
-It accepts an object with the following properties:
+Let's take a look at the `IStateMachineParameters<State, Event, Context>` interface.
+It has the following properties:

 - `id` - a unique identifier for the state machine (used for debugging purposes)
 - `initial` - the initial state of the state machine
-- `persistContext` - if set to `true`, the state machine context will be saved to the database.
-Default value is `false`
-- `saveAfterTransition` - if `true`, the state machine will be saved to the database after each transition.
-Default value is `true`
 - `ctx` - initial context of the state machine
 - `transitions` - an array of transitions
+- `subscribers` - an object with subscribers array for events

 ### Transitions